jmshrv/kmd-docker/README.md

 # Docker Komodo

 This is a Docker container that runs the Komodo ARM emulator.
 Komodo is an ancient piece of software, so getting it to run on modern systems is a pain.
 I made this container so that I could "run" Komodo on macOS without having to use a whole VM.
-While I couldn't get a native ARM64 build working, it still runs really well as an x86_64 container, even on M1 Macs.
+While I couldn't get a native ARM64 build working (the window never opens), it still runs really well as an x86_64 container, even on M1 Macs.

 # Usage